michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 17. Know you not that whatsoever entereth the mouth, goeth into the belly, and from thence in purification it is cast without?

-18. But whatsoever from the mouth shall come forth, from the heart cometh forth, and thisit is that contaminates a child of man.
+18. But whatsoever from the mouth shall come forth, from the heart cometh forth, and this

 19. For from the heart proceed evil thoughts, adultery, murder, fornication, robbery, false witness, blasphemy.